mananapr/mananapr.github.io/src/win10_ltsc.md

 security updates and not feature updates which is super nice.
 There are no ads as well and telemetry is at a low level out of the box (which can be completely disabled using the DisableWinTracking<sup>[1]</sup>
 tool).

-This is how my LTSC installed looked when I first booted into it -
+This is how my LTSC install looked when I first booted into it -

 <picture>
   <img src="/images/win10_ltsc_1.png" alt="Stock Win10 LTSC">